Chicago Premises Liability Attorneys

 If you were injured while visiting someone else’s home, while shopping, or while on property owned by anyone other than yourself, you might be able to file an injury under Illinois premises liability laws.
 The process of determining if you can take legal action to pursue compensation is complicated, and holding a negligent property owner responsible is challenging.
 To give yourself the guidance and support that you need to confidently progress your claim or lawsuit, come to Hilliard Law today.

-Our Chicago premises liability lawyers have been helping people pursue compensation after premises liability accidents and incidents for more than 30 years.
-Also, we have won many cases for clients in Texas, where we were founded and where premises liability cases are notoriously difficult to litigate and win compared to most other states.
+Our Chicago premises liability lawyers have been helping people pursue compensation after premises liability accidents and incidents for more than 40 years.
 Using the experience and insight we have accrued throughout the decades and in highly contested legal environments, we will be ready to help you pursue every penny owed to you.

 What is the Illinois Premises Liability Act?